- About MHRP

 MHRP began a small clinical study, RV305, in April 2012 in Thailand to evaluate re-boosting in volunteers who participated in the RV144 study.
-Another clinical study, RV306, will begin in 2013 using the RV144 vaccine regimen to compare additional vaccine boosts and gather more immunogenicity data in 360 new volunteers.
+Another clinical study, RV306, began in September 2013 using the RV144 vaccine regimen to compare additional vaccine boosts and gather more immunogenicity data in 360 new volunteers.

 The RV144 study was sponsored by the U.S. Army and conducted by the Thailand Ministry of Public Health.
 MHRP provided overall project leadership, and the Armed Forces Research Institute of Medical Sciences (AFRIMS) helped execute the trial.

 The study was made possible by an international collaboration involving numerous partners from the Thai and U.S. governments, private companies, non-profit organizations and more than 16,000 volunteers.
 It was supported by a cooperative agreement with the Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc.

 It is important to note that a vaccine must be seen as part of a comprehensive approach to prevention of HIV infection.
 The true public health benefits of any vaccine, and particularly of an experimental vaccine that has not yet been licensed, can only be realized if vaccine recipients continue to control HIV risk-taking behavior.